VNGIoTLab/Arduino_VBLUno_nRF51822/README.md

 * Bootloader helps Arduino IDE can upload firmware for VBLUno boards via serial ports.
 VBLUno boards are sold , bootloaders are preloaded. **_Normally, you can skip this step._**

-* In the folder is named "VNGIoTLab_VBLUno_nRF51822_board_v101\bootloader", it contains bootloader.hex and  source code.
+* In the folder is named "VNGIoTLab_VBLUno_nRF51822_board_v102\bootloader", it contains bootloader_57600.hex and  source code.

 * To load bootloader, connect the board with your PC, using a CMSIS-DAP module via SWD interface (J5), it will create a virtual disk (MBED), drag and drop bootloader.hex into this disk.